Don't get your heart broken by a romance scam

-Be VERY careful with what information you’re telling a stranger online, even if you think you can trust them.
-You might not see the harm in letting them know your address, but they could be trying to piece together your personal info to use it to their advantage.
+Be VERY careful what information you’re telling a stranger online, even if you think you can trust them 🙅♀️ You might not see the harm in letting them know your address, but they could be trying to piece together your personal info to use it to their advantage.

-They could sell your details on to other criminals, or use them themselves to apply for loans or credit cards.
+They could sell your details to other criminals or use them themselves to apply for loans or credit cards.

-Is there anything about your interactions that don’t feel right?
+Is there anything about your interactions that doesn’t feel right?

-It might seem like you’re in a loving relationship, but if they’re really your Prince or Princess Charming is it right that they’re asking you for money?
+It might seem like you’re in a loving relationship, but if they’re really the one for you, should they be asking you for money?
 Or to move money between accounts when they should be able to do that themselves?